 Foreign organisations carrying out business in Vietnam without setting up a legal entity in Vietnam and/or having Vietnam-sourced income are considered foreign contractors, irrespective of whether the services are performed inside or outside Vietnam.
-Payments to foreign contractors are subject to Foreign Contractor Tax (FCT), which consists of VAT and CIT elements.
+Payments to foreign contractors are subject to Foreign Contractor Tax (FCT), which consists of value-added tax (VAT) and CIT elements.
 See the Withholding taxes section for more information.

 Preferential CIT rates of 10%, 15%, and 17% are available where certain criteria are met.
 See the Tax credits and incentives section for more information.

 Calculation of taxable profit

 Taxable profit is the difference between total revenue, whether domestic or foreign sourced, and deductible expenses (see the Deductions section), plus other assessable income.

 Taxpayers are required to prepare an annual CIT return, which includes a section for making adjustments to accounting profit to arrive at taxable profit.